johaGL/frontout_bpp/README.md

 ### practice of web dev.
 Not functional anymore.

-results from bppml: flask to js client, then user side
+results from bppml: flask to js client, then user side.
+Archived.